 Q: What is the most important message you want to impart to both existing and prospective Meridian Members right now?

 DD: The unprecedented happens.
 Life changes when we don’t expect it.
 COVID has been proof of that on a grand, global scale.
 Regardless of the severity of the “unprecedented,” there are going to be impacts, and people need to adjust.
 That’s why it is vital to build resilient plans.
-And a strong relationship with an advisor reinforces the resilience.
+And a strong relationship with a Financial Planner reinforces the resilience.
 It is hard to feel resilient without ongoing reassurance.
-Our Wealth Management advisors, and our dealer partners Credential Asset Management Inc. & Credential Securities** have spent a lot of time educating Members on market and financial impacts, including recovery, of previous financial crises and pandemics.
+Our Wealth Management team, and our dealer partners Credential Asset Management Inc. & Credential Securities** have spent a lot of time educating Members on market and financial impacts, including recovery, of previous financial crises and pandemics.
 Based on that information and those precedents, they are evaluating Member portfolios and making adjustments to withstand the current situation.
 Right now we’re obviously all thinking about COVID, but hard times happen in regular life as well.
 It’s important to have someone that can help you through the difficulties.

 Q: What does financial well-being look like as we navigate through COVID and the new normal that will result from it?